0x00002a/DeadlyAccel/README.md

 - `DamageScaleBase`: Exponent for damage scaling (k).
 Higher values means damage will increase faster further past the safe point
 - `IgnoredGridNames`: List of grid names that are ignored when checking if the pilot should take damage
 - `IgnoreRespawnShips`: Whether to ignore respawn ships when applying damage.
 It defaults to `true` since Vanilla drop-pods are otherwise death traps due to their parachutes
+- `IgnoreRelativeDampers`: Whether to ignore acceleration from object dampered to when using the jetpack.
+This is false by default.
+Note that this option is effetely ignored if IgnoreJetpack is false
 - `VersionNumber`: Ignore this one, its for internal use by the mod

 ### Breaking changes